noelledaley/test-project-1/_posts/2018-04-28-self-optimization.md

 ---
 layout: post
-title:  "You're Already Doing Just Fine: Thoughts on Trying to Track, Do, and Be All the Things"
+title:  "Talk: You're Already Doing Just Fine: Thoughts on Trying to Track, Do, and Be All the Things"
 date:   2018-04-28 07:28:11 -0700
 categories: talks
 ---